-To help determine personnel needs, KRS participates in an ongoing comprehensive study of staff caseloads conducted by DCF.
-The study measures workloads in DCF programs including vocational rehabilitation, child support services, financial assistance for families, and prevention/protective services.
-Each staff person's caseload is compared to the average caseload within its own program.
-According to this analysis, the average vocational rehabilitation counselor active caseload as of April 1, 2012 was 126 persons.
+To help determine personnel needs, KRS analyzes workloads and caseload size.
+Each staff person's caseload is compared to the average caseload within the entire program.
+According to this analysis, the average vocational rehabilitation counselor active caseload as of March 31, 2014 was 102 persons.
+In FFY 2013, the average caseload of total persons served was 209 per counselor.

-Looking at such average workloads is one tool that DCF, the designated state agency, uses in analyzing staff workloads and personnel requirements.
 Budget constraints, which impact all programs within DCF, such as appropriations for limited numbers of full-time equivalent staff, and the need to hold vacant positions open to avoid exceeding salary allocations, are significant factors which impact staffing levels.

-Note regarding the table below: Information is based on the number of personnel employed as of April 29, 2011.
-Projected vacancies over the next five years are based on a turnover rate of 10.4% per year for counselors/direct service staff and 8.5% per year for all other positions.
+Note regarding the table below: Information is based on the number of personnel employed as of April 1, 2014.
+Projected vacancies over the next five years are based on a turnover rate of 19% per year for counselors/direct service staff and 8% per year for all other positions.
 Annual turnover is then multiplied by five to determine the projected vacancies that will occur over the next five years.
 This calculation simply projects the vacancies that will occur, and does not estimate the number of vacancies that will eventually be rehired or filled.

 Row Job Title Total positions Current vacancies Projected vacancies over the next 5 years

-1 Administrative staff 29 1 10
+1 Administrative staff 28 1 11

-2 Counselors 74 11 45
+2 Counselors 76 7 72

-3 Staff supporting counselors 31.74 NA 15
+3 Staff supporting counselors 28 NA 11

 Administrative staff includes central office positions and four regional program administrators.
-It also includes seven regional managers, who directly supervisor counselors.
+It also includes eight regional managers, who directly supervisor counselors.
 Staff supporting counselors includes vocational evaluators, rehabilitation teachers, drivers, and clerical support positions.